promptfoo/promptfoo/site/docs/providers/http.md

         user_message: '{{prompt}}'
 ```

-## Request Parser
+## Request Transform

-The request parser transforms your prompt before sending it to the API.
+The request transform modifies your prompt before sending it to the API.
 This allows you to:

 - Format prompts into specific message structures
 - Add metadata or context